Check out some of the projects our students have worked on and the problems they've helped to solve for our industry partners.

-NASA Goddard challenged students from electrical and mechanical & aerospace engineering to develop an Arduino-based control algorithm testbed for a CubeSat.
-Students worked to develop a desktop educational technology capable of sensing a light-source and tracking that source as it moves.
+NASA Goddard challenged students from electrical and mechanical and aerospace engineering to develop an Arduino-based control algorithm testbed for a CubeSat.
+Students worked to develop a desktop educational technology capable of sensing a light source and tracking that source as it moves.
 Designing such a testbed would allow other students to develop and test various control algorithms as a way to learn about the engineering and math behind a variety of systems that must be precisely controlled in support of numerous applications.

 The students successfully designed and built an alpha-prototype system and presented the results to NASA.
 However, they did not stop there.
 Instead, the students spent the next 18 months furthering the development of the system and creating a Version 2.0, with support from UB’s CURCA (Center for Undergraduate Research and Creative Activities).
 They are continuing their effort, working to finalize the design as part of an interdisciplinary senior design project.

 Collect and process data from a wearable device to reliably differentiate between different human movements

 Apply standards of energy conservation and efficiency to a UB campus building

 Design and develop a product that autonomously removes snow from properties

 Design and build a drone that can navigate an obstacle course

 Create a highly porous scaffold structure using 3D printed materials to grow tissue samples.